Welcome to the American Sign Museum!

 ACCESSIBILITY

-The Museum is accessible for those with limited mobility.
-The entire collection resides on one floor that's easy to navigate.
-The Museum does not have wheelchairs or motorized carts available; however, guests can bring their own.
+The Museum’s facility is accessible for those with limited mobility.
+The entire collection resides on one floor that’s easy to navigate.
+The Museum has two wheelchairs available for visitor use on a first-come-first-serve basis.
 There are chairs throughout the Museum as well.

 Certified service animals are welcome; however, we ask that all non-certified animals remain at home.